AmitKumarDas/amitkumardas.github.io/_posts/2016-08-20-lessons-learned-at-CloudByte.md

 There were a lot of them that we made.
 I have listed down the important ones here.

-> We were getting multiple requests from probable customers which never materialized
-> in reality.
-Prioritizing went into a toss while managing multiple customer requests.
-> We had now started to rely more on people than on technology to solve our problems.
+> We were getting multiple requests from probable customers which never materialized in reality.
+Since the requests were more of big features.
+Prioritizing customer needs vs. product needs went into a toss.
+We had often started to rely more on people than on technology to solve our needs.

 <br />

-> Though we were using open source libraries, our contributions itself was closed
-> sourced.
-The only open sourcing that we did as a company was when my orchestration
-> team submitted relevant volume plugins to OpenStack & CloudStack communities.
-We
-> later realized that being open source is an important factor to solve the issue
-> of vendor lock-in.
-We even had to lose a customer on grounds of being a closed
-> source company.
-This happened even after various rounds of successful POCs with
-> the same customer.
+> Though we were using open source libraries, our contributions itself was closed sourced.
+The only open sourcing that we did as a company was when my orchestration team submitted relevant volume plugins to OpenStack & CloudStack communities.
+We later realized that being open source is an important factor to solve the issue of vendor lock-in.
+We even had to lose a customer on grounds of being a closed source company.
+This happened even after various rounds of successful POCs with the same customer.

 <br />